Perran Round: Condition of the monument

 The diameter of the interior is about 45 m and the circular earth rampart is around 3 m high.
 The top of the rampart is flat and about 2.5 m wide.
 The 2.5 m ditch is continuous around the outside except for a causeway 4.5 m wide at the southern entrance.

 In the 1960s the round was once again neglected with the southern entrance waterlogged and the round covered in scrub.
 In 1967 Cornwall County Council raised the level of the forecourt and paved the entrance to improve drainage as well as some scrub clearing and reseeding.
 Following the management work, Perranzabuloe Parish Council leased the site and in 1884–85 there was further scrub clearance and the fence replaced.
 Rose Community Association and later Rose Men's Institute took over the management until 1995.
 The following year Cornwall Wildlife Trust undertook an ecological assessment and the British Trust for Conservation Volunteers cleared scrub from the outer face of the banks and the ditch.
 The Cornwall Heritage Trust now had the lease but did not maintain the site and in 2002, English Heritage handed the site to the current leaseholders, St Piran's Trust.

+Cornish wrestling

+Cornish wrestling tournaments have not only been held at the round in ancient times, but also more recently, for example in the 1970s.